The Australia-Korea Emerging Designer Exchange Program 2018 Winners Announced!

+For the 2018 program – the designers will take part in an exciting exchange of ideas and cultural experience.
 The program includes International travel to South Korea (1 week in Seoul) and Australia (1 week in Brisbane and Sydney) where the designers will visit trade events, investigate the local fashion industry, attend workshops and be led by industry mentors.
 The designers will have the opportunity to collaborate with international designers.

-The program is run by Queensland University of Technology and Seoul National University (world-class design precincts with leaders offering industry relevant and cutting edge education).
+Building on the success of our 2016-17 Program, in August 2017 The Minister for Foreign Affairs The Hon Julie Bishop MP again awarded Queensland University of Technology the grant (Media Release) The program is run by Queensland University of Technology and Seoul National University (world-class design precincts with leaders offering industry relevant and cutting edge education).
 Working with these universities, the designers will accelerate their brands impact nationally and internationally.

 This is all possible with the support of The Department of Foreign Affairs and Trade who has partnered with the Australian Fashion Chamber to promote, strengthen and develop Australian Fashion and Design by nurturing fashion leaders.